decoin-exchange/decoin-official-api-docs/rest-api.md

      POST /api/v1/userdatastream

 Start a new user data stream.
-The stream will close after 60 minutes unless a keepalive is sent.
+The stream will close after 60 minutes unless a keep alive is sent.

 **Response**